IT Backup & Disaster Recovery

 If you choose to maintain your own backup infrastructure — like dedicated servers, external hard drives, or network-attached storage devices — your upfront investment can range from a few hundred to several thousand dollars depending on the hardware and software you buy.
 You’ll also need to factor in ongoing costs like maintenance, electricity, and IT personnel to manage the system.

-Do You Have a Plan For Backup and Recovery?
+Do You Have a Plan for Backup and Recovery?